Paradise1008/LEG/README.md

     generateHeatmap(image0,task[0].sol,result_path="Result",name = val.name+'_gray.jpg',style = "gray",showOption=True, direction="all")

 ```
-The results can be found in `Result` folder.
+The results are then saved in the `Result` folder.

 <!-- <img src="https://github.com/Paradise1008/LEG/blob/master/Result/shark_gray.jpg" width=400 /> <img src="https://github.com/Paradise1008/LEG/blob/master/Result/soccer_gray.jpg" width=400 /> -->

-You can modify the content of `List`(an `Image_Obj` class) to get explanation of other images with different parameters.
-Referring to the choice of parameters, we suggest set [0.3] as the noise level to achieve moderate perturbation and [0.075] as the lambda value for  better interpretation in most cases.
-Note that the results in Result or SC_Result folders may not be exact same as the heatmaps in the paper since we adopt smaller sample size here.
+You can modify the content of `List`(an `Image_Obj` class) to get explanations for other images with different parameters.
+For the choice of parameters, we suggest using [0.3] as the noise level, and using [0.075] as the lambda value.
+Note that the results in Result or SC_Result folders may not be exact same as the heatmaps in the paper as we use smaller sample sizes in the provided code.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->